kic99/RangerMod/README.md

 ## Disclosure: This is a personal project and is designed, primarily, for my enjoyment and use on my YT channel.
 I'm releasing it to the public in case someone is interested in it.
 Because it's a personal project, that's the primary lens through which I view balancing, features, etc., but I welcome constructive feedback.

 ----------------
-### Download and Installation
+### Installation

-If you're staring at this on github, look for the folder named "insertfoldernamehere" and go into that.
-You'll see a .zip file for each release of the mod.
-The larger the version number at the end of the file name, the more recent.
-You can also look at the date as well. ;)

-For installation, unzip the RangerMod.zip file and put the resulting RangerMod folder into your 7DaystoDie/Mods folder.
+Unzip the RangerMod.zip file and put the resulting RangerMod folder into your 7DaystoDie/Mods folder.
 It's the same as pretty much every other modlet.
 If you're putting it on a server, it needs to be on both server and client machines.
 If you're installing on a Mac or Linux, google how to install mods on those.
 (For Mac, I know it involves finding the 7 Days to Die package, opening those contents, and then adding a mods folder in the resulting folder, into which the RangerMod folder should go.
 Really, just google it.)

 ----------------
 ### Author's mindless babbling